doublesecretagency/craft-googlemaps/docs/geocoding/README.md

 # Geocoding (Address Lookups)

-The concept of **geocoding** is fairly straightforward...
+The concept of geocoding is fairly straightforward... it simply means that we use a text string to lookup the exact coordinates of a location.
+The text string can be as simple or complex as necessary, and Google will do its best to interpret that location as a set of coordinates.

 For example, say you want to take a partial address ("123 Main St") and determine the precise details of that geographic location.
 This is commonly referred to as an "address lookup".

 You can perform a geocoding lookup to get a complete address (including latitude & longitude) based on a partial address or postal code.
 The basic geocoding process can be extremely simple: